ChimoryX/ChimoryX/README.md

 - C+H is okay unless it's says otherwise!
 - Don't trigger my emotion.
 - Make yourself valueable
-- Reject my help nicely would be nice
-- I may be harsh and rude but please don't be scared!
-I'm mostly friendly
-- I accept vents and would listen to you
+- i'm harsh with words so sys.
 - I'll treat you the same as the others
 - Leave if you're incase uncomfortable cause i don't and i won't beg you to even stay lol
-- Don't mind the aggression it's between care or furious
 - I don't use statuses often just politely ask for C+H if you want to make sure!
 - Under 15?
 Please keep a distance for your own safety
 - you can int with me when i didn't put DNI(U P / C / [FRIEND NAME]) you don't understand?
 I'll explain it to you even if I'm not in the mood
-- Mentally and emotionally unstable
-- Please remind me if I'm too much or uncontrollable THANKIES!!
+- Please remind me if I'm too much or uncontrollable.
 ━━━━━━━━━━━━━━━━━━━━━━━━━━
 >  `fictkin and crushes:`
 - "ITS!!
 TV!!
 TIME!!📺✨" - Mr. (Ant) Tenna